Rob-McCormack/ssc/docs/index.md

 ### What are Siri Shortcuts?

+The Shortcut App comes standard on iPhones with iOS 13 or higher.

 Effectively, they distill a complex task that ordinarily requires a giant amount of steps down into a single action.
-It’s Apple’s version of third-party apps like IFTTT (If This, Then That).
-It comes standard on iPhones with iOS 13 or higher.